 Explaining the reality of what they want and need regarding their buying power with facts, not opinions.

 Investing the time to explain the buying process from start to finish and afterwards can be boring for an excited buyer; they want to see properties!
-However, without a review of the buying process and the what-ifs, jumping into buying off the bat leads to emotional exhaustion and buyer’s remorse.
+However, without reviewing the buying process and the what-ifs, jumping into a purchase off the bat leads to emotional exhaustion and buyer’s remorse.

 The two links below will help you find more ideas, tips, and prudent methods for buying a home in London, Ontario!
 This is what I think homebuyers want from a Realtor and nothing less!